BlackBoxQuant/HS2DDS/README.md

 can employ some sneaky tricks to throw out 90% of all possible (R,G,B) arrangements.
 They still have 1.9E13 possible choices... and this doesn't include the verification step.

+To go even further, lets have the same situation as above, but now throw into the name random non character, non numerical, ascii characters.
+Without preconversion encryption, we have 1.5E10 possibilities for the first character alone - and no way to know that there are random nonimportant ascii values thrown in.
+The statistics of how many possible ways there are to guess if a node has random ascii values and how many + verification against unknown amount of unknown random ascii characters is astronomical.

 ##### note:
 Parameters much more complex than 3 prime numbers will be available for use in BETA.